 It is here that you will find a completely unique way to see the city from a different perspective, high above the surrounding city on Arthurs Seat.
 Arthurs Seat is an extinct volcano from 350 million years ago and is the peak in the centre of Holyrood Park.
 The summit sits at 251m above sea level and the walk to the summit follows well-maintained paths, taking around an hour from the bottom.

 This hike will take you around 2-3 hours to get to the top and back down again, so make sure you leave in plenty of time to catch the sun rising over the city.
 It might even be a good idea to pack a picnic and bring it with you in order to enjoy breakfast with a view.

-It’s breakfast time in Edinburgh now and what could be better than trying out a traditional Scottish Breakfast.
+It’s breakfast time in Edinburgh now and what could be better than visiting a chocolate cafe?
 There are many quirky, delicious restaurants spread across the city, however, this has to be one of our favourites.
 Coro Chocolate Cafe serves up a variety of pancakes, waffles, and other sweet breakfast items.
 We can also highly recommend that you try their hot chocolate!

 If you fancy something a little different, we can also recommend the following restaurants to enjoy your breakfast at: